 Understanding those challenges, we’ve created Content Fusion.
-This content writing tool takes care of the entire process for you.
+This AI SEO content writing tool takes care of the entire process for you.
 It collects the data and analyzes your content to suggest what information could enrich it further.

 In short, it helps you create truly authoritative content and always sounds like a topic expert, even if you’re not.

 By combining web crawl data and billions of search- and content-specific data points with purpose-built deep learning algorithm, Content Fusion can uncover what additional information your audience would expect to find in the content you’re currently writing.

 Let's take a look at the same term we searched above in Content Ideas and use that in Content Fusion.